odarriba/nodejs-express-skeleton/README.md

 This project is a basic skeleton to be used when creating NodeJS & Express applications.

 It uses a Rails-like architecture, providing some aspects like:
-* Initialization code under the folder `initializers`
+* Initialization code under the folder `/initializers`
-* Autoloading of models and controllers under the folders `models` and `controllers`
+* Autoloading of models and controllers under the folders `/models` and `/controllers`
 * Routes configuration in `routes.js` file.
 * (Many more to come)